 It’s cliche but true to say that Cambodia is a country full of contrasts.
 Some of the world’s most beautiful places battle against a tumultuous history.
 Angkor Wat headlines all of our “Things to Do in Cambodia” lists for a variety of reasons.
 It’s home to some of the most epic religious and cultural sites in the world, many of which we still haven’t seen.
 You can learn a lot about Cambodia’s modern history just by visiting Phnom Penh, spending time at the Killing Field and Tuol Sleng.

 Away from the city, there beautiful coastal spots, like Kampot and Kep.
 Other places to visit in Cambodia include Kampong Cham, Kratie, and Ratanakiri Province.
-We’ve created a few Cambodia travel guides and look forward to sharing more about what to do in this awesome country.
+We’ve created a few Cambodia travel guides, have highlighted our favorite places to visit, and look forward to sharing more about what to do in this awesome country.